adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 Now, let us talk more about that Magic Tunnel in the above diagram.
 You already know that every machine has a networking stack.
 But is that enough for those 2 machines A and B to communicate with each other?

-No. There has to be a physical Computer Network(or network of networks) present between A and B to talk to each other.
+No. There has to be a physical Computer Network present between A and B to talk to each other.
 If that is not present, how will data travel from A to B right?

 That Magic Tunnel is Internet.
 It is a complex network of several routers, switches, access points etc., which make communication possible.
 When you browse for something, do you really **feel** that such a complex, heavy system is behind it?
 It feels so smooth and awesome!

 A network socket abstracts everything.
 A network socket is just a hole into which you pump the data you want to reach the other socket.
 All the other details like **how** that data travels from A to B **hidden** from plainsight.

-There are 2 amazing analogies between electric sockets and network sockets.
+There are 2 analogies between electric sockets and network sockets.

 1. **Types of sockets**

     * Consider electric sockets.
 There are generally 2 types of electric socket at home - one for low-power consuming appliances like tubelight, fans, your phone charger etc., and other for high-power consuming appliances like mixer, washing machine, grinder etc., They are designed to support a specific type of appliance.
-If you plug in your washing machine's plug into a low-power socket, the system might get burnt because washing machines draw huge current, but the low-power sockets and its wiring are not designed to support this.
+If you plug in your washing machine's plug into a low-power socket, the system might get burnt because washing machines draw huge power, but the low-power sockets and its wiring are not designed to support this.

     * On the same lines, there are different types of network sockets.
 If network layer uses IP and transport layer uses TCP, it is a TCP/IP socket.
-It network layer uses IP and transport layer uses UDP, it is a UDP/IP socket.
+If network layer uses IP and transport layer uses UDP, it is a UDP/IP socket.
 Depending on the application, you have to choose the appropriate type of socket.
 At this point, do not worry much about what TCP, UDP, IP are.
 We will discuss them in detail in the coming articles.

 2. **The Generic design of a socket**

     * Consider that low-power electric socket.
 You can literally insert **any** low-power consuming appliance into that socket.
-It can power up light, fan, charger etc., It is designed to support any low-power consuming appliance.
+It can power up light, fan, charger etc., It is designed to support **any** low-power consuming appliance.
 That is why, it is pretty generic in nature.

     * Consider the TCP/IP socket.
 This is the most used type of network socket in the world.
 It is supporting so many types of application layer protocols like HTTP, FTP, SMTP.
 The socket is generic in nature.